 3: white tuck loops ( I chose center 3) are lifted up and off their respective needles and allowed to drop between the beds.
 This will allow the 4 white cable crossing stitches to have more slack.

 4: cross your cable in the intended direction

 5: push cable stitch needles out to E

 Knit from right to left, change color, continue in pattern

 With some planning on longer pattern repeats it is possible to plan added clues to tracking rows on which the cables occur, and their location on the needle bed.
 Repeats with very few marked areas merit testing in tile as any other repeat.
-The repeat on the left when tiled shows the area of a patterning error, on the right with the missing blank rows added the problem is shown to be resolved.A proof of concept swatch: Planning for all over brick layout of corrected repeat: More detailed charts of the 2 repeats, suitable for punchcard machines, editable further for use in electronics.
-Ayab knitters need to repeat the final motif across the width of the download to match the number of pixels to the number of stitches in use across the needle bed, use single setting.
+The repeat on the left when tiled shows the area of a patterning error, on the right with the missing blank rows added the problem is shown to be resolved.A proof of concept swatch: Planning for all over the brick layout of corrected repeat: More detailed charts of the 2 repeats, suitable for punchcard machines, editable further for use in electronics.
+Ayab knitters need to repeat the final motif across the width of the download to match the number of pixels to the number of stitches in use across the needle bed, use the single setting.